codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 !!! important
     -   If your repository has a Codacy configuration file, the [Ignored files settings](ignoring-files.md) defined on the Codacy UI don't apply and you must [ignore files using the configuration file](#syntax-for-ignoring-files) instead.
-    -   Except for [ignored files](#ignore-files), Codacy uses the version of the configuration file **in the branch being analyzed**.
-For example, if a pull request modifies the Codacy configuration file, Codacy uses the updated configuration file to analyze that pull request.
+    -   Codacy always uses the configuration file **in the default branch**.
+New settings added to the Codacy configuration file by a pull request are also considered for the pull request analysis, but the existing configuration in the default branch takes precedence.

+        For example, if a pull request removes an ignored path from the Codacy configuration file, any matching files will stay ignored until that pull request is merged into the default branch.

 To use a Codacy configuration file: